SamanthC/apache-airflow/README.md

 # Purchase-predict DAG with Apache Airflow

-The poject creates the DAG of the whole purchase_predict project flow:
+This project creates the DAG of the whole purchase_predict project flow:
 - loading the latest events on BigQuery
-- processing the data thaks to Dataproc Clusyer
+- processing the data thanks to Dataproc Cluster
 - training and optimizing the LightGBM model
 - deploying it on Mlflow
 - getting access of the latest version from the API